 The battery warning light will turn on for a few seconds after you start the vehicle.

-A red TPMS light usually means at least one of your tires has insufficient air pressure, so you’ll have to park somewhere safe and check each tire’s air pressure.
+A TPMS light usually means at least one of your tires has insufficient air pressure, so you’ll have to park somewhere safe and check tire’s air pressure.
 Look for any nails or sharp objects that might have punctured your tires.
+A flashing TPMS light means you have a faulty sensor that isn’t communicating.

 Repairing your transmission system won’t come cheap, so it’s best to tackle the problem head-on before it gets worse.